openplayerjs/openplayerjs/docs/usage.md

         // all FLV options available at https://github.com/bilibili/flv.js/blob/master/docs/api.md#mediadatasource },
-    // Force the player to have a specific width/height (default for both: 0) width,
+    // Force the player to have a specific width/height (default for both: 0)
+    // They can accept a string with the number and unit (`100%`, `350px`)
+    // or just a number of pixels
+    width,
     height,
 });